CaNS-World/CaNS/doc/INFO_INPUT.md

 ~~~
 2 2                      ! dims(1:2)
-4                        ! nthreadsmax
 ~~~

-These lines set the grid of computational subdomains and maximum number of threads.
+This line set the grid of computational subdomains.

 `dims` is the **number of computational** subdomains in `x` and `y`.

-`nthreadsmax ` is the **maximum number OpenMP threads**.